RobotSigmund/Video-ReEncode/README.md

 This will generally encode 1080p files with minor artifacts quality wise.
 A setting of 22 will produce allmost identical quality, but much smaller filesize than any mobile or camera will generate.
 For as good as lossless and identical quality choose 18.

 Note: For 4k footage you may want to increase max bitrate setting, however it will most likely be just fine at 10K.

+# Extract-Frames.pl

+All videoframes of the first found video in the script folder will be stored in a new folder with the same name as the video file.

+Useful for AI upscaling with stable-diffusion.

+# Thumbnails.pl

+Creates a "screens" folder in the script folder and an image containing <n> thumbnails of any found videofiles.

 # FFmpeg